DeeBee1237/Auckland-Road-App/README.md

 Please note: While it was my code that provided the functionality of this app, I was given some code to start off with (all of the GUI was provided for me, etc)

+If you would like to see this app working, please create a new Folder with all the non java files and then select that folder when you choose load.